yu-niverse/Fortune-Tracker/README.md

 docker compose --env-file app.env ps
 ```

-The log files will be under `logs` directory or view the logs manually by running
+The log files will be under `api/logs` directory or view the logs manually by running

 ```
 docker compose --env-file app.env logs <service_name>